jonaslindell-th/blog/_posts/2021-09-08-github-actions.markdown

 ---

 By implementing a CI pipeline to my repository, facilitates developing new features to my projects by catching errors at an early stage, reducing time spent trying to locate it.
-I nice feature Github Actions use, is notifying any occuring errors by email if I happen to overlook the latest commits workflow result.
-Although, this feature may also be irritating while getting stuck on an error, by flooding my mail with notifications.
+A nice feature Github Actions use, is notifying any occuring errors by email if I happen to overlook the latest commits workflow result.
+Although, this feature may also be irritating when getting stuck on an error, by flooding my mail with notifications.

 ### References